OneSignal/OneSignal-WordPress-Plugin/readme.txt

 == Changelog ==

+= 1.0.4 =
+- Notifications sent with the Automatic Push Notifications on Post feature directly link to the post instead of the homepage when opening the notification.
+- Updated GCM instructions and added HTTP subscribe link/widget instructions on the Getting Started tab.

 = 1.0.3 =
-Fixed compatibility issue with PHP versions older than 5.3.0 For HTTPS sites a modal dialog is shown before the native Chrome Notification permission prompt.
+- Fixed compatibility issue with PHP versions older than 5.3.0
+- For HTTPS sites a modal dialog is shown before the native Chrome Notification permission prompt.

 = 1.0.2 =
-Fixed bug with OneSignal not getting initialized in some cases.
+- Fixed bug with OneSignal not getting initialized in some cases.
-Now omits extra unneeded manifest link from the head tag when using HTTP.
+- Now omits extra unneeded manifest link from the head tag when using HTTP.
-Clicks handler added to elements with the class OneSignal-prompt are now setup in a more compatible way.
+- Clicks handler added to elements with the class OneSignal-prompt are now setup in a more compatible way.

 = 1.0.1 =
 Modified description